On a noncommutative Iwasawa main conjecture for varieties over finite fields: Introduction

 The article is structured as follows.
-In Section~\ref{sec:principal coverings} we develop the necessary terminology of infinite principal coverings.
-Section~\ref{sec:adic rings} contains a brief account on adic rings and their $\KTh$-theory.
-In Section~\ref{sec:localisation} we explain how one extend the definition and properties of $\KTh_1(\Int_{\ell}[[G]]_S)$ to our more general setting.
-In Section~\ref{sec:perf complexes} we recall how to generalise the definition of $\Int_{\ell}$-sheaves to perfect complexes of sheaves with adic coefficients.
-This construction is then used in Section~\ref{sec:adic sheaves induced by coverings} to define an analogue of $\sheaf{M}(G)$ for arbitrary principal coverings.
-In Section~\ref{sec:the cyclotomic covering} we consider the special case $G=\Gamma$.
-Putting everything together, we give the precise formulations and the proofs of our main results in Section~\ref{sec:IMC}.
-The proof needs an explicit description of the rightmost connecting homomorphism of the localisation sequence in a very general setting.
-In the appendix we derive this description under the same assumptions under which the localisation sequence is known to exist.
+In Section~\ref{sec:principal coverings} we recall the necessary terminology of principal coverings.
+Section~\ref{sec:adic rings} contains a brief account on adic rings.
+Furthermore, we give a convenient construction of a Waldhausen category calculating their $\KTh$-theory.
+In Section~\ref{sec:localisation} we introduce the Waldhausen categories used to calculate $\KTh_1(\Int_{\ell}[[G]]_S)$ and $\KTh_0(\Int_{\ell}[[G]],\Int_{\ell}[[G]]_S)$ in the localisation sequence.
+Our construction of the Waldhausen category of perfect complexes of adic sheaves is recalled in Section~\ref{sec:perf complexes}.
+In Section~\ref{sec:adic sheaves induced by coverings} we define an analogue of $\sheaf{M}(G)$ for arbitrary principal coverings and study its transformation properties.
+Section~\ref{sec:the cyclotomic covering} treats the special case $G=\Gamma$.
+The precise formulations and the proofs of our main results are given in Section~\ref{sec:IMC}.
+In the appendix we derive an explicit description of the rightmost connecting homomorphism of Waldhausen's localisation sequence under the same assumptions under which the localisation sequence is known to exist.

-An analogue of the noncommutative Iwasawa main conjecture for elliptic curves over function fields in the case that $\ell$ is equal to the characteristic $p$ of the field in question has been considered in \cite{OchiaiTrihan:OnTheSelmer}.
-Both F.~Trihan and D.~Burns have recently announced proofs of more general main conjectures in the case $\ell=p$.
-A proof of a function field analogue of the related equivariant Tamagawa number conjecture is given in \cite{Burns:Congruences}.
-We also point out that tremendous progress towards a proof of the noncommutative Iwasawa main conjecture for totally real fields has been achieved in \cite{Kato:HeisenbergType}, \cite{Hara}, \cite{Kakde}, and in \cite{RW:MainConjecture}.
+Using the results of this article and of \cite{EmertonKisin}, D.~Burns \cite{Burns:MCinGIwTh+RelConj} has recently constructed in the case $\ell\mid q$ a modification of $\ncL_G(X/\FF_q,\sheaf{F})$ which has the right interpolation property.
+The results of this article together with the descent formalism developed by Venjakob and Burns in \cite{BV:DescentTheory} can also be used to generalise the proof of an analogue of the equivariant Tamagawa number conjecture given in \cite{Bu:VEZFCFF}.
+An analogue of the noncommutative Iwasawa main conjecture for elliptic curves over function fields in the case that $\ell$ is equal to the characteristic~$p$ of the field in question has been considered in \cite{OchiaiTrihan:OnTheSelmer}.
+F.~Trihan and D.~Vauclair have announced proofs of more general main conjectures in this case.
+We also point out that tremendous progress towards a proof of the noncommutative Iwasawa main conjecture for totally real fields has been achieved in \cite{Kato:HeisenbergType}, \cite{Hara}, \cite{Kakde1}, \cite{Kakde2}, and in \cite{RW:MainConjecture}.

+The author wants to thank A.~Schmidt and O.~Venjakob for valuable discussions and advice.